ColOfAbRiX/the-road-to-fp/02_objects.md

 }
 import Container._

-println(new MyComponent("My name").companionOtherConfig)
+new MyComponent("My name").companionOtherConfig

 // Output:
-//   Some config
+//   String = "Some config"
 ```

 When you define a special method named `apply()` in an object, the compiler can call it without